Share

 • Dialyzers are based on the principles of diffusion and convection.

-• High cut-off membranes have higher thresholds for the elimination of substances.
+• High cut-off membranes have higher size thresholds for the elimination of substances.
 In addition to the desired substances, however, useful molecules such as albumin can also be removed in the process.

 Literature Database